 University of New Mexico

 As the state's flagship university, the University of New Mexico offers a wealth of educational opportunities for students from all walks of life.
 With more than 28,000 students in 2014, the school is also one of New Mexico's largest.
-Tuition and fees remain rather affordable, however.
+Tuition and fees remain rather affordable, however, according to the National Center for Education Statistics.
 For the 2014-15 school year, costs came in at approximately $6,846.
-Although the University of New Mexico offers many top-notch programs, the following are a few of the school's most popular:
+Although the University of New Mexico offers several excellent programs, the following are a few of the school's most popular:

 - Online Bachelor's in Business Administration